merps/terraform-modules/module-parent-iam/README.md

 ## How this module works

 * This module creates the following for a given parent AWS account:
-    * IAM trust policy that allows [strut-central] account to assume roles into the given parent AWS account
+    * IAM trust policy that allows [master-central] account to assume roles into the given parent AWS account
-    * IAM roles that can be assumed via the [strut-central] account
+    * IAM roles that can be assumed via the [master-central] account
     * IAM access policies that allow assuming roles to the AWS accounts given by the [client-child-accounts] input map
     * IAM groups that allow assuming roles to the AWS accounts given by the [client-child-accounts] input map
     * IAM groups and policy attachments that correspond to AWS-managed job function permissions for the parent account